Real Estate | Realtors

 Buy a Home in Croton-on-Hudson, NY

 Select a realtor at Best Real Estate Agents in Westchester County.
 Whether you buy a house or sell a house, you need to find an experienced Real Estate Agent with whom you are compatible and comfortable, and can work with successfully to buy or sell a house.

-When looking for a new house, be sure your realtor understands the criteria you have set.
+When looking for a new house, be sure your realtor understands the criteria you have set for yourself and your family.
 A good Real Estate Agent will make sure she/he understands what is important to you and your family.
 To work toward this goal, a realtor make take you to a few open houses that may not be exactly what you want, but can work as a model to eliminate or add features in your new home.
 By the time you start looking at properties; your realtor should have your goals and your priorities in mind.
-However, keep in mind that at the beginning of this process, you will probably need to refine your initial list of must have vs. would like to have .
+However, keep in mind that at the beginning of this process, you will probably need to refine your initial list of must have vs would like to have .

 Using your selection criteria, your realtor will find the house that is right for you and your family.
 Your realtor should not try to talk you into buying a house that you are not comfortable with and that does not meet the goals you have set.
 Your Real Estate Agent can find a new home for you while keeping your interests uppermost.

 Before you decide the town in which you want to live, review Westchester County Demographics by location, zip code or town name.
 Learn about the local school district, local shopping, recreation, and other important facts to consider when selecting the town for your new home.

 When selling your home, it is important to find a realtor that understands and represents your interests.
 Before listing your home, have one or more realtors compare your home, also known as comp your home against others on the market to determine a fair and competitive price for your house.
 You and your realtor should agree on a price range in which you can sell your home.
 Review the Directory of Realtors in Westchester to find a Real Estate Agent by location.